elaforge/karya/doc/INSTALL.md

 The actual build is with shake, but there's a dummy cabal file with just dependencies to make install easier.

-You might get an error about `pcre.h` file not found, in that case see libpcre below.

 If you want to build the documentation:

     cabal install hscolour